Games

 • True arcade-style gameplay

-This may very well be the first Rummy 500 game that actually works on mobile phones rather than just tablets and laptops.
-Over 6 months in the making, I've managed to create a truly enjoyable Rummy 500 game with a UX that actually works even on the small screen of a mobile phone.
-This started out as something I wanted to build for my wife, with whom I play this game regularly.
+Over 6 months in the making, a truly enjoyable Rummy 500 game with a UX that works even on the small screen of a mobile phone.
+Use the "add to homescreen" feature to play full screen.

-• Realistic CRT TV like rendering using OpenGL shaders
+• Realistic CRT TV rendering using OpenGL shaders

-• 256x224 pixel native rendering just like a Super Nintendo Entertainment System
+• 256x224 pixel native rendering like a Super Nintendo

 • Chiptune inspired background tracks